pieteradejong/config/README.md

 # Development Environment Configuration

+> 🔒 **SECURITY VERIFIED**: This repository has been designed with **zero-trust security principles**.
+All sensitive data (API keys, tokens, credentials) is kept in local `.secret` files that are **never committed**.
+The comprehensive `.gitignore` blocks 25+ sensitive file patterns, and the template system provides safe examples without exposing real credentials. **Safe to fork and share publicly.**

 > 🚀 **Executive Summary**: This repository provides a battle-tested, security-focused development environment setup that gets you coding productively in minutes.
 It includes optimized shell configurations (Zsh + Oh My Zsh), Git workflows, and editor settings - all designed to work across machines while keeping your sensitive data secure.
 Perfect for developers who want to maintain a consistent, efficient environment across work and personal machines without compromising security.

 A curated collection of development environment configurations designed for rapid setup and enhanced productivity.
 This repository contains shell configurations, editor settings, and development tools that can be quickly deployed on new machines.